relevize/dev-days-flask/README.md

 ## Docker

+A way to isolate a program into a container.
+That container can then be placed anywhere, and operate the same way.
+It removed varialbiles like local programs, operating system, your computers IP network, and many other things that result in the phrase `well it worked on my machine!`.

+### Fun docker comands

+* `docker run -it ubuntu /bin/bash` - run a container based on ubuntu (it will download the official ubuntu image from the docker store).
+The `i` & `t` flags create an interactive session (in the terminal).
+* `docker images` - shows a list of containers I have locally
+* `docker ps` - shows a list of running containers
+* `docker ps -a` - shows a list of all perviously running containers
+* `docker inspect container_name` - shows details about a container
+* `docker start container_name` - starts a container
+* `docker attach container_name` - opens a terminal in that container
+* `docker run -d container_name` - runs the container in the backgound, without entering the shell.
+* `docker network ls` - list dockers existing networks
+* `docker run -d --network=host ubuntu_networking container_name` - add the container to the host network (your computers).
+There is then no isolation between container and computer.

+### Port Mapping:
+When we run an app in a container, the port that runs the app is *IN* the containers IP.
+To access it from outside of the container (like in the browser), we need to map the port.

+This can be done with the `publish` flag.

+`docker run -d -p 3000:8080 container_name` - this command will map port 3000 on the docker container to port 8080 on your computers port.

+### Networking:
+By default, the ports used will be a part of the bridge network.
+You can use the host network (your computers network) by using the `host` command: `docker run -d --network=host ubuntu_networking container_name`

+### Volumes:
+This helps us persist data.
+With out volumes we couldn't have persistant storage.
+For instance, then we would not be able to run `make stop` in the relevize docker container, then `make start` and the database still retain it's content.

+### Tagging
+Helpful for identifying speficic versions of an image.
+You can have multiple tags.

+## Running this docker container locally

+*This only kinda works* - we need to still fire a bash script to run migrations.
+The code API is still available.

 Poetry is not straight forward to run in a container, at lease in my limited knowledge of it and Docker.
 So this dockerization will use the command `poetry export -f requirements.txt --output requirements.txt --without-hashes` to extract a `requirements.txt` file from our poetry `toml` file.
 That `requirements.txt` will be used by Docker to import our packages.

+From the root of the project you can spin up the containers in several ways.

+* Option 1
+    * `docker-compose up` - this command will spin up both the db and API
+* Option 2
+    * `docker-compose up -d db-demo` - this will spin up the db
+    * `docker-compose up --build pythonapp` - this will spinup the API

+To stop the containers you can run `docker-compose down`.

+## Educational resources used for this

+I started this adventure by going through the [CloudAcademy course "Docker in Depth"](https://cloudacademy.com/learning-paths/cloud-academy-docker-in-depth-129/).
+I found this to be only slightly applicable, a lot of the examples were using go lang and running in centOS, also it was just really heavy in networking stuff and I just wanted a grounded python example.

+I was able to find a very barebones example of running a Flask/Postgres app within Docker from [this article](https://blog.tinystacks.com/flask-crud-api-with-postgres).

+### Unresloved questions and bugs:
+1. Why was it so difficult to access and run a bash script from the `docker-compose.yml`?